JuntingFu-Alvin/STAT-GR5398-Spring-2025/Assignment1-FinGPT-Forecaster/README.md

 * Set up and execute the FinGPT-Forecaster code using provided datasets.
 * Document the process and any issues encountered during the execution.
 2. Model Comparison
-* Load and run both the Llama3-8b and DeepSeek-R1-Distill-Llama-8B models.
+* Load, run, and LoRA fine-tune both the Llama3-8b and DeepSeek-R1-Distill-Llama-8B models.
 * Use the same input data for both models to ensure a fair comparison of results.
 3. Results Analysis
 * Evaluate and compare the models based on predefined metrics such as predictive accuracy and response time.